slevin/talks/oopwtf/slides.md

   (make-instance 'srt-time :hr hr :mi mi :se se :ms ms)))
 ```

-^30 years old but is the model for clojure, go, rust
+^over 30 years old but is the model for clojure, go, rust

-where implicit namespacing of methods doesn't restrict
-adding new methods
+^polymorphism a la carte

 ---